SKGB1187/260403Project/readme.md

 ## Application Requires Users to be added to the applications allowlist

-Spotify as part of developing an application utilizing their API requires that application users outside of the application developer need to be added to an allowlist, I apologize for not reading this aspect of the documentation prior to submitting my capstone previously.
+Spotify, as part of developing an application utilizing their API, requires that application users outside of the application developer need to be added to an allowlist.
 As I do not know who will be testing this application and do not have their Spotify credentials to add to my allowlist, anyone from Hatchy who is testing will encounter 403 errors attempting to utilize the application (for more information on this please feel free to look at this portion of the Spotify Web API documentation: [Spotify Quota Modes](https://developer.spotify.com/documentation/web-api/concepts/quota-modes)).
 My appliication code has been updated to reflect this, by providing feedback to the user that they are not on the application's allowlist but I understand the difficulty this creates for testing and reviewing this application.

-Before I submitted my application I did a walk through with my mentor, demonstrating the key aspects of the application and showing that it does indeed work (eventhough I am the only one who can access its full capabilities).
+Before I submitted my application I did a walk through with my mentor, demonstrating the key aspects of the application and showing that it does indeed work (even though I am the only one who can access its full capabilities).
 Included in this submission is a screen capture that walks through the application.

 [Watch the demonstration video](./PlaySpotPlay-ApplicationDemo.mp4)